 Remember the scope of your project in mind and work accordingly towards it.

-Here, it is critical to use full names of your ancestors and back up all your data with the sources to create credibility.
+Here, it is critical to use the full names of your ancestors and back up all your data with the sources to create credibility.

 5. Historical facts and family history